-For end-to-end inter-RPDC First-Class Mail (FCM) originating and destinating within the contiguous 48 states, 123 the Postal Service proposes that the new service standards will be calculated by adding the service expectation days across the three legs that mailpieces will travel from their origins to their destinations.
+For end-to-end inter-RPDC First-Class Mail (FCM) originating and destinating within the contiguous 48 states, the Postal Service proposes that the new service standards will be calculated by adding the service expectation days across the three legs that mailpieces will travel from their origins to their destinations.
 Id. at 35.
 For Leg 1 (point of entry or acceptance to originating RPDC), a mailpiece will be assigned either 0 or 1 day depending on whether its originating ZIP Code is subject to RTO.
 Id. at 5-6, 35.
 Presorted FCM will not be subject to RTO and therefore Presorted FCM will not have an extra day assigned in Leg 1 as long as it is accepted before the critical entry time (CET).
 Id. at 11, 35.
 The Postal Service notes that adjustments to CETs or entry locations for Presorted FCM may be required to ensure Presorted FCM is not impacted by RTO.
 Id. at 11.
 For Leg 2 (transit from originating RPDC to destinating RPDC to destinating LPC), a mailpiece will be assigned 2 to 5 delivery expectation days depending on drive times between originating and destinating processing facilities in the redesigned network.
 Id. at 5-6, 35-36.
 For Leg 3 (destinating processing plant to

-123 Current service standards for FCM originating in offshore locations will be unchanged.
+&lt;sup>123 Current service standards for FCM originating in offshore locations will be unchanged.
 Id. at 6, 38.
 Current service standards for FCM destinating in offshore locations will also be largely unchanged, except that Single-Piece FCM that originates in the contiguous 48 states, is subject to RTO, and destinates in an offshore location will have a 5-day service standard.
 Id. at 38.
-The service standards for Outbound Single-Piece FCM International will be the same as the service standards for domestic FCM pieces originated in the same 5-Digit ZIP Code and destinated to the same 5-Digit ZIP Code in which the International Service Center is located.
-Id. at 39.
-The service standards for Inbound Letter Post will be the same as the service standards for domestic FCM pieces destinated to the same 5-Digit ZIP Code and originated in the 5-Digit ZIP Code of the International Service Center.
+The service standards for Outbound Single-Piece FCM International will be the same as the service standards for domestic FCM pieces originated in the same 5-Digit ZIP Code and destinated to the same 5-Digit ZIP Code in which the International Service Standards for domestic FCM pieces destinated to the same 5-Digit ZIP Code and originated in the same 5-Digit ZIP Code of the International Service Center.
 Id.

 delivery point), 0 days will be assigned.
 Id. at 5, 35.
 The Postal Service represents that it will retain the current 2- to 5-day service standard range, even when a mailpiece has a 5-day service expectation in Leg 2 and is subject to RTO in Leg 1.
 Id. at 6.
 The Postal Service represents that less than 2 percent of Single-Piece FCM volume would have a service standard beyond 5 days if the service standard was not capped at 5 days and that it "will determine the proper transportation routing strategy and/or transportation mode to meet the 5-day service standard" for these mailpieces.
 Response to POIR No. 2, questions 11.a.-11.b.
-The Postal Service asserts that the new service standards will "provide a net positive impact for FCM from a service standard perspective" USPS-T-1 at 7.
+The Postal Service asserts that the new service standards will "provide a net positive impact for FCM from a service standard perspective ....."